What to know about FDA approval of COVID-19 boosters for children 12 and older

 THE QUESTION

-Can a teenager get their flu shot at the time as their COVID-19 booster shot?
+Can a teenager get their flu shot at the same time as their COVID-19 booster shot?

 THE SOURCES